gladimdim/gladimdim/README.md

 # Games with Unity 🤓

-I have designed, developed and publish my first commercial game "Loca Deserta: Sloboda 2": https://gladimdim.org/loca-deserta-sloboda-2-release
+I have designed, developed and published my first commercial game "Loca Deserta: Sloboda 2": https://gladimdim.org/loca-deserta-sloboda-2-release

 Sixth months after the release (Dec 2022) and the game is still in top paid games charts of the 🇺🇦 App Store: